-The draft program for the WCAAS 2018 meeting at Soka University of America is now available!
-Click here for the draft program.
+The final program for the WCAAS 2018 meeting at Soka University of America is now available!
+Click here for the final program.

 When browsing the program, please observe the following points: